dyascj/personal-website/content/projects/product-design/pomodorii.md

 ## Sound-first UI

-- Every interaction sounds different—picking up a task, starting the timer, hovering a close button—so the UI feels alive and readable by ear.
-- Gentle transitions instead of harsh alarms to keep flow intact.
+Every interaction sounds different: picking up a task, starting the timer, hovering a close button.
+The UI stays readable by ear, with gentle transitions instead of harsh alarms and subtle motions and gradients that move in time with the cues.
+There is even a Wii-like themesong baked in because this one is meant to be fun.
-- Subtle UI flourishes (micro-animations, gradient glows) that sync with the sound cues.
-- There’s a Wii-like themesong baked in because this one’s just meant to be fun.

 ## What makes it fun

-- **Wii-inspired skin:** Rounded cards, soft glass, and cheerful iconography.
-- **One-look clarity:** Big session timer, minimal chrome, zero distractions.
-- **Little dopamine hits:** Friendly haptics/micro-motions paired with the soundscape.
+Rounded cards, soft glass, and cheerful iconography keep things firmly in Wii territory.
+The layout stays clean so the timer is always the hero and there is no visual noise.
+Small haptics and micro-motions line up with the soundscape to give those little dopamine hits without getting in the way.

 ## Tech & design notes

-- Built with Next.js + React, styled in Tailwind CSS, animated with Framer Motion.
-- Custom Web Audio stack for cues and transitions.
-- Ships as a lightweight SPA so it loads instantly when you just need to start a session.
+Built with Next.js and React, styled in Tailwind CSS, and animated with Framer Motion, Pomodorii leans on a custom Web Audio setup for its cues and transitions.
+It ships as a lightweight single-page app so it loads quickly when all you want to do is start a session.